khanlab/cvpl_tools/_sources/API/seg_process.rst.txt

 This sections contain image processing steps whose inputs and outputs may adapt to different types of data or are not adequately described by the current classifications.

-.. autoclass:: cvpl_tools.im.process.any_to_any.DownsamplingByIntFactor
-    :members:
-.. autoclass:: cvpl_tools.im.process.any_to_any.UpsamplingByIntFactor
-    :members: